Updated 4/27/2023

 Appointments and Preparation

-Since Fall 2017 I’ve been a Teaching Associate Professor at the University of Illinois.
+I’m a Teaching Professor at the University of Illinois.
 My appointment is 60% teaching, 20% scholarship, and 20% service.
 My focus is teaching at scale.

 At this particular moment in computing history, what we need is not more computer power—we need more computer people.
 My goal is to create courses that excite, train, and retain these new computer scientists.
 I focus on instructional approaches that can scale to large numbers of students using limited human resources.
 I apply my own skills as a computer scientist to this task, by building novel tools and systems that create interactive and engaging learning environments.